-The Board heard an invited presentation about open data in higher education introduced by John W. Lin, M.D., Principal at McKinsey & Company, Chicago, Illinois.
-Dr. Lin introduced his colleagues, Dr. Michael Chui and Mr. Jimmy Sarakatsannis.
-Their presentation, which is on file in the Office of the Board of Regents, described the findings from the recent McKinsey Global Institute research effort on the impact of open data on education, health care, and other domains.
+The Board will hear an invited presentation about open data in higher education introduced by John W. Lin, M.D., Principal at McKinsey & Company, Chicago, Illinois.

+The presentation will describe the findings from the recent McKinsey Global Institute research effort on the impact of open data on education and six other domains (e.g., health care) and will also draw implications and frame questions for the U. T. System as it considers its role in defining the future of open data in higher education

 Big data analytics make it possible to work through massive amounts of real-time and historical information to find unseen patterns and discover anomalies that can indicate opportunities for new products and services and new ways of operating more efficiently.

+Now, a complementary trend is underway.
 Open data -- the release of information by governments and private institutions and the sharing of private data to enable insights across industries -- provides additional depth to big data applications and makes entirely new ones possible.
+This trend appears to have profound implications for governments and public institutions, including public institutions of higher education.